Optus' World Cup streaming debacle created a firestorm of bad publicity. But the company's response might save the brand from years of torment.

 - Optus CEO Allen Lew.

-Bernard O'Riordan, Clarity Media Trainer It might be public enemy number one with Australian sports fans right now, but Optus is already emerging from the World Cup streaming fiasco in much better shape than it probably deserves to.
+Bernard O'Riordan, Media Trainer It might be public enemy number one with Australian sports fans right now, but Optus is already emerging from the World Cup streaming fiasco in much better shape than it probably deserves to.

 Optus Sport has been on the receiving end of a brutal social media backlash over its FIFA World Cup streaming debacle, with thousands of subscribers unable to watch the biggest sporting event in the world online due to a critical technical failure.